SuperKeeks/SoftwareRenderer/README.md

 The main goal of this software renderer/rasterizer is to imitate the basic functionality of 3D APIs like OpenGL or Direct3D but doing all the processing in the CPU (instead of the GPU), the same way old games did before 3D acceleration was a standard.
 Ironically, the demo app uses OpenGL to display the final image on screen :)

 Please keep in mind that despite I've done some optimizations to the code, it wasn't created with performance as a main goal.
-I didn't hesitate in using STL data structures and there's probably more transformations than needed.
+I didn't hesitate in using STL data structures and there's probably way more transformations than needed.

 The SoftwareRenderer class is capable of:

-* Rasterize triangles (drawTriangles() or drawTriangleStrip() functions)
+* Rasterize colored or textured triangles.
-* Rasterize points (drawPoints() function)
+* Rasterize points.
 * Rasterize triangles in a wireframe mode.
 * Perform perspective correct texture mapping.
 * Perform back-face culling.